Minimum Hilbert-Schmidt distance for Schmidt rank 2 states: Minimum Hilbert-Schmidt Distance

-In fact, the CPTP map used in \cite{ozawa} to disprove the CP non-expansive property for \HSD maps every two qubit state to a separable state.
-Therefore, the minimum Hilbert-Schmidt distance after applying the map is zero and is less or equal to the minimum \HSD of any two qubit state, which is encouragement enough to take a closer look.
+So that, $\dhssqm(\rho)\geq 0$ with equality iff $\rho\in\Sep$, the set of separable states. \end{definition} By minimum \HSD we will sometimes mean the squared minimum \HSD, which will be clear in the context by the symbol used, $\dhs$ or $\dhssq$.
+As mentioned above, \textbf{C1} is a sufficient but not a necessary condition.
+While this contractive property allows one to directly prove that the resulting Entanglement measure will not increase under LOCC operations, the absence of this property does not directly remove the possibility of proving that the said Entanglement measure is non-increasing under LOCC.
+In fact, the CPTP map used in \cite{ozawa} to disprove the CP non-contractive property for \HSD maps every two qubit state to a separable state.
+Therefore, the minimum Hilbert-Schmidt distance after applying this map is zero and therefore, less or equal to the minimum \HSD of any given two qubit state.
+A footnote to this effect can be found on page 2 in \cite{verstraete-method}.
+This is enough encouragement to take a closer look.